ijwilson/diversit-tag/README.md

 # diversit-tag

-R code for invesigating changes in diversity for a massively multi-allelic system.
+R code for investigating changes in diversity for a massively multi-allelic system.

 ## The Model